-I enjoy working with couples who are looking to improve their relationships.
+I enjoy working with couples who are looking to improve their relationships and deepen their bonds.
 I work with many different types of couples – from couples who are just dating and thinking of marriage, to couples who have been married for years and are on the brink of divorce.
-It is also a passion of mine to work with people who are no longer married or together in a romantic relationship, but who share children together and have a co-parenting relationship.
+It is a privilege to be invited into the intimate lives of a couple and to help them come together to better understand each other, and meet each other’s needs.